Kaique-Freitas/Kaique-Freitas/README.md

-## 👋 Hi, I’m @Kaique-Freitas - Full-Stack Developer - Working at FBenevides Tecnologia
+## 👋 Hi, I’m @Kaique-Freitas - Full-Stack Developer - Working at Triforsys Systems

 I have experience with projects using JavaScript, Typescript, NodeJS and ReactJS.